 \section{Introduction}

 The localization theory in the context of homological algebra including abelian/triangulated category theory can be traced back to the localization of commutative rings.
-According to a basic principle that divides a mathematical object to smaller pieces, it was gradually extended to localizations of spaces in topology, schemes in algebraic geometry and other things in many mathematical branches.
-The abelian/triangulated category theory serves as the foundation to do homological algebra and their appropriate localizations, the so-called Serre/Verdier quotients \cite{Gab62,Ver96}, have been playing central roles and possess satisfactory generalities as far as we focus on each realm.
-Actually, we often need to go back and forth between them: Given an abelian category $\CA$, a construction of the derived category $\CD(\CA)$ brings us to a triangulated category; The (projectively) stable category of a Frobenius abelian/exact category \cite{Hap88} is also triangulated; As an opposite direction, a $t$-structure $(\CT^{\leq 0},\CT^{\geq 0})$ of a triangulated category $\CT$ was introduced in an attempt to find an abelian origin category which naturally induces the triangulated category $\CT$ \cite{BBD}.
-The authors proved that the intersection $\CH\deff\CT^{\leq 0}\cap\CT^{\geq 0}$, called the heart, is always abelian and is equipped with a cohomological functor $H\colon \CT\to\CH$, which carries us back to an abelian circumstance from the triangulated category $\CT$.
-As a unifying notion, Nakaoka--Palu defined extriangulated category \cite{NP19} which contains a more general notion of Quillen's exact category.
-Not only serves it as a convenient framework in which to write down proofs that apply to both exact and triangulated categories, but it also adds to the mounting evidence that many notions and constructions should be viewed through the lens of extriangulated categories, e.g., \begin{itemize} \item cotorsion pairs and their hearts \cite{LN19,HS20,AET23}, \item Grothendieck groups \cite{ZZ21,Hau21,ES22,PPPP23,OS24a}, \item tensor (ex)triangulated categories and Balmer spectrum \cite{BGLS25}, \item Auslander-Reiten theory \cite{INP24}, \item silting objects and mutation \cite{GNP23,Bor24,Iit24,PZ25}, \item $n$-(ex)angulated categories and $n$-cluster tilting subcategories \cite{HLN21,HLN22,JS23} and \item exact $\infty$-enhancement \cite{NP20,BT21}. \end{itemize} Most relevant to this paper is a localization of extriangulated categories with respect to certain classes of morphisms which was founded in \cite{NOS22} to contain the Serre/Verdier quotients.
-In this article, we will develop the extriangulated localization theory in the context of \emph{exact dg enhancement} for extriangulated category due to \cite{Che23}.
+Following a general mathematical principle of decomposing a large object to smaller pieces, it has been gradually extended to localizations of spaces in topology, schemes in algebraic geometry and other things in many mathematical branches.
+The abelian/triangulated category theory serves as the foundation to do homological algebra and their appropriate localizations, the so-called Serre/Verdier quotients \cite{Gab62,Ver96}, have been playing central roles and possess satisfactory generalities within their respective scopes.
+In practice, we often need to move back and forth between abelian and triangulated categories: Given an abelian category $\CA$, a construction of the derived category $\CD(\CA)$ leads us to a triangulated category; The (projectively) stable category of a Frobenius abelian/exact category \cite{Hap88} also carries a natural triangulated structure; Conversely, a $t$-structure $(\CT^{\leq 0},\CT^{\geq 0})$ of a triangulated category $\CT$ was introduced in an attempt to recover an abelian origin category from which $\CT$ can be naturally obtained \cite{BBD}.
+The authors proved that the intersection $\CH\deff\CT^{\leq 0}\cap\CT^{\geq 0}$, called the heart, is always abelian and is equipped with a cohomological functor $H\colon \CT\to\CH$, which brings us back from the triangulated circumstance to an abelian one.
+As a unifying notion, Nakaoka-Palu defined extriangulated category \cite{NP19} which contains a more general notion of Quillen's exact category.
+It not only provides a convenient setting in which to formulate arguments that simultaneously apply to both exact and triangulated categories, but also strengthens the growing evidence that many concepts and constructions in homological algebra are most naturally understood through the perspective of extriangulated categories, such as \begin{itemize} \item cotorsion pairs and their hearts \cite{LN19,HS20,AET23}, \item Grothendieck groups \cite{ZZ21,Hau21,ES22,PPPP23,OS24a}, \item tensor (ex)triangulated categories and Balmer spectrum \cite{BGLS25}, \item Auslander-Reiten theory \cite{INP24, Jin20, MP25}, \item silting objects and mutation \cite{GNP23,Bor24,Iit24,PZ25}, \item $n$-(ex)angulated categories and $n$-cluster tilting subcategories \cite{HLN21,HLN22,JS23} and \item exact $\infty$-enhancement \cite{NP20,BT21}. \end{itemize} Most relevant to the present work is the localization theory of extriangulated categories with respect to certain classes of morphisms, established in \cite{NOS22}, which contains the Serre/Verdier quotients.
+We will develop the extriangulated localization theory within the framework of exact dg enhancements, as introduced by Chen \cite{Che23}.